LGBTQ+ Terms and Definitions

 QTPOC: acronym for Queer and Trans People of Color.
 This term emphasizes the intersections of race, gender, and sexual orientation.

-Queer: reclaimed from its earlier negative use, this term is used by some LGBTQ people to describe themselves and/or their community.
-It is considered by many to be inclusive of the entire community.
+Queer: reclaimed from its earlier negative use, this term is used by some LGBTQ+ people to describe themselves and/or their community.

 Sexual orientation: who one is emotionally, romantically and/or sexually attracted to.

-In general, it is a best practice to not ask overly personal or invasive questions of people you have just met.
-This is particularly pertinent within the LGBTQ community.
+In general, it is a best practice not to ask personal questions of people we have just met.
+This is particularly pertinent within the LGBTQ+ community.
 Please do not ask about details such as dating/sex life, surgeries, "real" or birth names.

 BEST PRACTICES